Usage-based pricing is the default recommendation for AI products, and the default is wrong.

 The Cost Visibility Gap Underneath

 Some customer segments are wildly profitable under flat pricing.
 Others need guardrails.
 A few might justify outcome-based pricing where the outcome is measurable and consistent.
-You cannot know which until you see the numbers customer by customer.
+You can't know which until you see the numbers customer by customer.

-Pricing determines behavior.
-Usage-based pricing teaches customers to limit consumption.
-Plan-based pricing teaches customers to maximize adoption within their tier.
-Outcome-based pricing teaches customers to demand measurable results.
+The standard framing treats pricing as a revenue capture mechanism: pick the model that extracts the most value.
+That framing is incomplete, because pricing also teaches your customers how to behave.
+Usage-based pricing teaches them to limit consumption.
+Plan-based pricing teaches them to maximize adoption within their tier.
+Outcome-based pricing teaches them to demand measurable results.

-The Copilot story demonstrated what happens when a company cannot see its own cost distribution.
-The Cursor story demonstrated what happens when customers cannot see theirs.
-Both problems have the same root: insufficient visibility into what each customer costs and what each customer gets.
+The Copilot story showed what happens when a company can't see its own cost distribution, and the Cursor story showed what happens when customers can't see theirs.
+Both problems share a root: insufficient visibility into what each customer costs and what each customer gets.
+The model you choose isn't just a billing decision.
+It's a product decision that shapes how customers use what you built.